andrew/ultimate-awesome/README.md

 - [awesome-rxswift](https://github.com/LeoMobileDeveloper/awesome-rxswift) - An "awesome" type curated list of RxSwift library and learning material.
 - [awesome-apple-watch](https://github.com/738/awesome-apple-watch) - ⌚A curated list of awesome watchOS frameworks, libraries, sample apps, including Objective-C and Swift Projects.
 - [Awesome-Mobile-UI](https://github.com/cymcsg/Awesome-Mobile-UI) - A curated list of awesome mobile UI/UX libraries.Both Android and iOS.
+- [awesome-swift-macos-apps](https://github.com/jaywcjlove/awesome-swift-macos-apps) - A curated collection of open-source macOS applications built with Swift.
 - [awesome-system-swift](https://github.com/felix91gr/awesome-system-swift) - An index of cross-platform libraries or projects made in Swift by the open source community.
 Issue a PR if something's missing! :).
+- [fucking-about-SwiftUI](https://github.com/Correia-jpv/fucking-about-SwiftUI) - Gathering all info published, both by Apple and by others, about new framework SwiftUI.
+With repository stars⭐ and forks🍴.
 - [fucking-open-source-ios-apps](https://github.com/Correia-jpv/fucking-open-source-ios-apps) - 📱 Collaborative List of Open-Source iOS Apps.
 With up-to-date repository stars⭐ and forks🍴.
 - [awesome-ios-star](https://github.com/damozhang/awesome-ios-star) - All data is from  Only the GitHub star count is added to this list.
 Update weekly.
-- [fucking-about-SwiftUI](https://github.com/Correia-jpv/fucking-about-SwiftUI) - Gathering all info published, both by Apple and by others, about new framework SwiftUI.
-With repository stars⭐ and forks🍴.
 - [awesome-macos-libraries](https://github.com/Toni77777/awesome-macos-libraries) - :fire: Awesome list of macOS libraries.
 - [fucking-awesome-swift](https://github.com/Correia-jpv/fucking-awesome-swift) - A collaborative list of awesome Swift libraries and resources.
 Feel free to contribute!
 With repository stars⭐ and forks🍴.
 - [awesome-swift](https://github.com/Cyanhall/awesome-swift) - Better Awesome Swift List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit.
 - [awesome-swift-cn](https://github.com/Tuccuay/awesome-swift-cn) - **deprecated**.
+- [awesome-swift-lib-hunt](https://github.com/wrathchaos/awesome-swift-lib-hunt) - All these libraries are tested and used my me.
+Bookmarks are just not enough and we cannot share them on public easily.
+Here are the awesome iOS / Swift libraries.
 - [Awesome-Swift-Packages](https://github.com/AnanthaKrish/Awesome-Swift-Packages) -  A list of swift packages, samples, tutorials etc. .
 - [awesome-ios](https://github.com/aresxin/awesome-ios) - Awesome-ios.
 - [awesome-SS-Mobile](https://github.com/vatsaltanna/awesome-SS-Mobile) - This repo contains all the Open-source Libraries from iOS, Android, Flutter and React-Native.